stoffee/csp-k8s-hcp/README.md

 ## 8. HCP (HashiCorp Cloud Platform)

+HashiCorp also created a SaaS HashiCorp Cloud Platform (HCP) for <strong>Vault and Consul</strong> that's similar to TFC.

-To use Vault HCP, create a HCP account to obtain a HCP Organization name.
-You then <a href="#SetHCPEnv">Setup HCP environment variables</a> to connect to TFC.
+To use it, first create a HCP account to obtain a HCP Organization name.
+Then <a href="#SetHCPEnv">Setup HCP environment variables</a> to connect to TFC.

+Tasks and Workflow in HCP are similar to TFC.

 HCP creates and uses a <strong>HVN (HashiCorp Virtual Network)</strong> to access cloud infrastructure that makes networking possible.
 An HVN delegates an IPv4 CIDR range that HCP uses to automatically create resources in your cloud network -- one that does not overlap with other public cloud networks (e.g. AWS VPCs) or on-premise networks.

 Custom HCL is loaded onto HCP from github.com.

 Output from runs include the Vault service URL and credential token.

 <a name="Task09"></a>